Recognizing and Monitoring for Adverse Events

 1. National Cancer Institute.
 Side Effects of Cancer Treatment. https://www.cancer.gov/about-cancer/treatment/side-effects

 2. Centers for Disease Control and Prevention (CDC).
 Side Effects of Cancer Treatment.
-Last reviewed: June 9, 2022. https://www.cdc.gov/cancer/survivors/patients/side-effects-of-treatment.htm
+Last reviewed: August 26, 2024. https://www.cdc.gov/cancer-survivors/patients/side-effects-of-treatment.html

 3. American Cancer Society.
 Managing Cancer-related Side Effects. https://www.cancer.org/treatment/treatments-and-side-effects/physical-side-effects.html